harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-07-04 Fri: Made improvements to the extended validator voting strategy (put it on pause for now until sync with Theo.
+Wwitched to working on backtesting tools for Artem's bot application.

+2025-07-03 Thu: Completed the basic version of Snapshot X for Harmony.
+Improved the indexer to run through a Docker container and connected it to the internal Fly.io database.
+The indexer and GraphQL API are available [here](https://hmy-snapshotx-api.fly.dev/).
+Deployed the frontend [demo app](https://sx-harmony.web.app/#/explore) — with all basic strategies and core functionality: creating spaces, proposals, voting, etc.

 2025-07-02 Wed: Sync with BTC strategy team.
 Resolved issues with the snapshot x indexer - added compatibility with harmony chain in the core library (the number of requested logs was adjusted).
 Setting up deployment on fly.io, there is still a problem with resource limitations, it may be necessary to set up deployment on an aws machine.

 2025-07-01 Tue: Synced with Artem regarding the integration of analytics tools with other strategy management services.
 It was decided to make a number of improvements to provide API in a specific format: custom LP range, backtesting with rebalancing, support of different pools to test.
 Continue work on custom validator voting strategy contract.